Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Alternatively, consider coating your pens, pencils or the end of your glasses in one of the bad-tasting nail solutions that are designed to stop you biting your nails.
 And, of course, ensure you maintain your oral hygiene so that your teeth continue to stay strong and healthy.

-Iced teas, coffees and sodas are delicious, but crunching on leftover ice isn’t a smart idea.
+Iced teas, coffees and sodas are delicious, but crunching on leftover ice is one of the bad dental habits you should try to avoid.
 The reason?
 Ice is hard and biting into it can cause microscopic cracks in your pearly whites.
 Not only that, sipping sugary drinks throughout the day further risks your teeth, as sweet and acidic beverages can lead to decay.

 Simply put: don’t munch on ice cubes.
 To resist the urge, sip soda through a paper or metal straw and choose lidded reusable cups.
-It’s best to keep sugary drinks to an occasional treat and also use a straw to help minimise the exposure to your teeth.
-If ice-cold drinks are making your teeth sensitive, try Oral B Pro-Expert Deep Clean Toothpaste, which helps target and prevent issues including sensitivity, cavities, plaque, gum problems, bad breath, tartar and enamel erosion.
+To maintain a healthy mouth, it’s best to keep sugary drinks to an occasional treat and also use a straw to help minimise the exposure to your teeth.
+If ice-cold drinks are making your teeth sensitive, try Oral-B Pro Expert Deep Clean Toothpaste, which helps target and prevent issues including sensitivity, cavities, plaque, gum problems, bad breath, tartar and enamel erosion for a healthy mouth.

 Do you use your pearly whites to open food packages or to rip the price tags off clothes?
-We’re all guilty of it from time to time, but using your teeth instead of scissors can weaken teeth, knock out fillings, or even cause a fracture.
+We’re all guilty of it from time to time, but this is one of the bad dental habits to get out of.
+Using your teeth instead of scissors can weaken teeth, knock out fillings, or even cause a fracture.

 Keep rounded safety scissors in your handbag so you don’t have to resort to recruiting your mouth to help.
-To further help keep your teeth strong, try Oral B Pro-Expert Strong Teeth toothpaste.
-It strengthens your teeth from the root to the tip to keep your smile healthier for longer.
+To further help keep your teeth strong, try Oral-B Pro-Expert Strong Teeth Toothpaste.
+It strengthens your teeth from the root to the tip to keep your mouth healthy, and your smile healthier for longer.